dwgb93/TEI_WildfireSpread/README.md

 ## Introduction

-Humans cause approximately 85% of wildfires which leads to billions of dollars worth of damage every year in the United States alone.
-By predicting where ongoing wildfire will spread, we can mitigate these significant costs by optimally allocating resources to start suppression efforts.
+Wildfires endanger lives, property, and the environment.
+Unfortunately, humans are the cause for approximately 85% of wildfires leading to billions of dollars worth of damage every year in the United States alone.
+By predicting where ongoing wildfire will spread, we can mitigate these significant costs by optimally allocating resources to start evacuation and suppression efforts.

+Using data of wildfires in the United States from 2012 to 2020 (Huot et al., 2022), the following questions can be answered:
+* Which features are most important in wildfire spread prediction?
+* How accurately can we predict where wildfires will spread?

 ## Data-Collection

-By taking advantage of the accessibility of remote sensing data using Google Earth Engine, the dataset consists of 11 environmental features:
+By accessing the remote sensing technologies, Moderate Resolution Imaging Spectroradiometer (MODIS), Visible Infrared Imaging Radiometer Suite (VIIRS), and Shuttle Radar Topography Mission (SRTM); and combining the data using Google Earth Engine, the dataset consists of 11 environmental features:
 * energy release component (fire strength)
 * elevation
 * drought